 IT Pros see little improvement in pay over the past 12 months according to Janco's Mid-Year 2014 IT Salary Survey

-Park City, UT - The 2014 Mid-Year IT Salary Survey, just released and eJobDescription.com, is not good news for IT Professionals.
+Park City, UT -Salaries Flat - Not all IT Jobs have been Recovered.
+The Mid-Year IT Salary Survey, just released and eJobDescription.com, is not good news for IT Professionals.
 The survey shows that hiring and salaries have not improved significantly for IT positions in most North American metropolitan areas.

 IT Median Salaries Historic Review